 5. Pull-out Table

 Living in apartments or dormitories is far different from living in a big house.
 Apartments have smaller spaces and are less likely to have a big kitchen or living room.
 But if you’re trying to make your small space look expanded, then a pull-out table should do the trick.
 This collapsible set mostly comes with chairs, making your dining experience economic and space-conscious.

 Aside from pull-out tables, there are also furniture trends that seem to look similar to this.
 Pull-out beds, for instance, can store clothes underneath.
 Even cabinets, too, can be converted into a room set-up.
 And with these ideas applied to your home, saving space is not the only thing that you’ll enjoy.
 You’ll also be amazed by how intricate, and creative these concepts are!

 There are various ways on how to keep your house spacious.
-You can do uncluttering or maybe rearrange some furniture and see if there are any changes.
+You can do uncluttering or maybe rearrange some furniture or make the most of the space under the staircase and see if there are any changes.
 However, with these add-ons on improvement, you can now save time and do more activities.
 These may come expensive, but as an investment, these can take decades before they depreciate.